-Disclosures of environmental and health information
+Disclosures of Environmental and Health Information

-What is environmental and health information?
+What is Environmental and Health Information?

-Environmental and health information means information that raises a potential issue of a substantial risk to the environment or to the health and safety of the public generally or a significant section of the public (whether occurring before or after the commencement of the PID Act - see section 4).
+■ Environmental and health information means information that raises a potential issue of a substantial risk to the environment or to the health and safety of the public generally or a significant section of the public (whether occurring before or after the commencement of the PID Act - see section 4).

+Who can make a Disclosure of Environmental and Health Information?

-Who can make a disclosure of environmental and health information?
+- Anyone can make a disclosure of environmental and health information. - However, to gain the protections provided under the PID Act, a person who makes a disclosure of environmental and health information:

-- Anyone can make a disclosure of environmental and health information. - However, to gain the protections provided under the PID Act, a person who makes a disclosure of environmental and health information: - must believe on reasonable grounds that the information is true; or - not being in a position to form such a belief, believes on reasonable grounds that the information may be true and is of sufficient significance to justify its disclosure so that its truth may be investigated. - A disclosure of environmental and health information that is accompanied by either of these beliefs is referred to as an appropriate disclosure of environmental and health information for the purposes of the PID Act.
+- o must believe on reasonable grounds that the information is true; or - not being in a position to form such a belief, believes on reasonable grounds that the information may be true and is of sufficient significance to justify its disclosure so that its truth may be investigated. - A disclosure of environmental and health information that is accompanied by either of these beliefs is referred to as an appropriate disclosure of environmental and health information for the purposes of the PID Act.

-Who can receive a disclosure of environmental and health information?
+Who can receive a Disclosure of Environmental and Health Information?

-- For a disclosure to be considered an appropriate disclosure of environmental and health information it must be made to a relevant authority. - Whether a disclosure of public interest information is made to a relevant authority depends on the type of information being disclosed and what or who the information relates to. - Section 5(5) of the PID Act specifies the relevant authorities that can receive disclosure of public interest information. - This list of relevant authorities is included in the appendices to the ICAC Guidelines. - Where information relates to a risk to the environment, you should consider making a disclosure to the Environment Protection Authority (see the ICAC Guidelines). - Where the information relates to a location within the area of a particular local council, you should consider making a disclosure to a member, officer or employee of that council (see the ICAC Guidelines). - There are other relevant authorities that can receive disclosures relating to environmental and health information. - If the environmental and health information relates to a public officer in the LSA, both the LSA responsible officer or the person responsible for the supervision or management of the public officer the environmental and health information relates to are relevant authorities. - If the environmental and health information relates to a public sector employee in the LSA or relates to the LSA, both the LSA responsible officer or the Commissioner for Public Sector Employment are relevant authorities. - OPI is also a relevant authority for any appropriate disclosure of environmental and health information.
+- For a disclosure to be considered an appropriate disclosure of environmental and health information it must be made to a relevant authority. - Whether a disclosure of public interest information is made to a relevant authority depends on the type of information being disclosed and what or who the information relates to. - Section 5(5) of the PID Act specifies the relevant authorities that can receive disclosure of public interest information. - This list of relevant authorities is included in the appendices to the ICAC Guidelines. - Where information relates to a risk to the environment, you should consider making a disclosure to the Environment Protection Authority (see the ICAC Guidelines). - Where the information relates to a location within the area of a particular local council, you should consider making a disclosure to a member, officer or employee of that council (see the ICAC Guidelines). - There are other relevant authorities that can receive disclosures relating to environmental and health information. - If the environmental and health information relates to a public officer in the LSA, both the LSA Responsible Officers or the person responsible for the supervision or management of the public officer the environmental and health information relates to are relevant authorities. - If the environmental and health information relates to a public sector employee in the LSA, or relates to the LSA, both the LSA Responsible Officers, or the Commissioner for Public Sector Employment are relevant authorities. - OPI is also a relevant authority for any appropriate disclosure of environmental and health information.